espocrm/documentation/administration/formula.md

 #### datetime\closest
 `datetime\closest(VALUE, TYPE, TARGET, [IS_PAST], [TIMEZONE])` Returns closest date or datetime to VALUE based on passed arguments. (since version 5.0.0)

 TYPE can be one of the following values: 'time', 'minute', 'hour', 'date', 'month', 'dayOfWeek'.
 TARGET is an integer value or a string value.
 IS_PAST means to find closest in the past.
-If TIMEZONE is omitted then default timezone is used.
+If TIMEZONE is omitted, then default timezone is used.

 Examples: